From the perspective of a C developer

 Here's a problem to start . . .

 I'm halfway through Patterns of Software, a collection of essays by Richard Gabriel (one of creators of Common Lisp).
 The book approaches problems in software development from a philosophical standpoint and is heavily influenced by works of Christopher Alexander, an architect that started the entire Design Patterns movement.

 As a . . .

 A long time ago I was a full-time Linux user and occasional Windows user.
 Apparently now I'm a full-time Mac user and occasional Linux user.

-The tweet and syndicated Facebook post about, in reality, pretty incosequential thing, got more responses than some of the more serious stuff I try to put out there . . .
+The tweet and syndicated Facebook post about, in reality, pretty incosequential thing, got more responses than some of the more serious stuff I . . .

 Switching to a new blogging engine